 Eazy co-founded N.W.A. (short for Niggaz With Attitude) in the mid-80s with Dr Dre (Andre Young), Ice Cube (Oshea Jackson), MC Ren (Lorenzo Patterson) and Yella (Antoine Carraby).

-In 1988, they crashed into the mainstream with a lethal combination of savage rhythms and war-zone rhymes on the double-platinum album, Straight Outta Compton.
+In 1988, they crashed into the mainstream with a lethal combination of savage rhythms and war-zone rhymes on the double-platinum album, Straight Outta Compton, changing hip hop forever.

 This was the beginning of gangsta rap.
-Suddenly, NWA made Public Enemy sound like Herman’s Hermits.
+Cranking up the violence to previously unheard-of levels, suddenly NWA made Public Enemy sound like Herman’s Hermits.
 The album’s anti-authority anthem, Fuck Tha Police, prompted the FBI to write a letter to Ruthless Records stating that the law enforcement community “took exception” to the song.

 Although Eazy-E said NWA were just trying to paint a picture of ghetto life, the group’s explosive record sales were in great part because of its public provocations.